danclab/laMEG/windows_instructions.md

 Go to <https://surfer.nmr.mgh.harvard.edu/registration.html> and copy it in `/usr/local/freesurfer`

 ## Enlarge WSL memory allocation
-By default WSL can only use up to 50% of your PC memory, which might not be enough to run LaMEG tutorials To allow WSL to use more memory, create a `.wslconfig` file in C:/Users/``<your user name>``
+By default WSL can only use up to 50% of your PC memory, which might not be enough to run LaMEG tutorials.
+To allow WSL to use more memory, create a `.wslconfig` file in C:/Users/``<your user name>``

 ```